olublessed/app-example/README.md

         listed at the individual property level.
 Our example of an [EC2 instance type property update](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-instancetype) states that EBS backed instances will require an interruption but the older instance store types would require the full replacement of the instance.
-1. Once completed with this test run the `./gradlew deleteStack -Pprofile=your-named-aws-profile` to terminate all resources prevent the accumulation of charges.
+1. Once completed with this test run the `./gradlew deleteStack -Pprofile=AWS_PROFILE_NAME` to terminate all resources prevent the accumulation of charges.

 ### Demo Wrap-Up